 How Educators Can Support Individual Learning Needs

-Supporting individual learning requires giving students space to learn at their own pace in a way that simultaneously matches how they process the information.
-This is where personalized learning tools come into the picture.
+Supporting individual learning requires giving students space to learn at their own pace in a way that matches how they process information.
+This is where personalised learning tools come into the picture.

 The Benefits of Online Tutoring for One-on-One Learning